-Allow me to digitally tip my hat to you for joining the Airbnb hosting revolution – this new venture will yield both social capital and, of course, financial capital…without necessarily requiring any investments on your end.
-There are a number of ways to optimize these benefits that await, and the first road to Airbnb success is publishing your first listing (and a great listing, at that).
+This new venture will yield both social capital, and of course, a financial capital, without necessarily requiring any investments on your end.
+There are a number of ways to optimize these benefits that await, and the first road to Airbnb success is publishing your first listing.

-It may seem self-explanatory, but shaping your listing right is important for more reasons than optimizing return.
-For one, it’s crucial that you are as precise as possible in describing your place: if an inaccurate listing secures a booking, you will not be able to change the faulty criteria of that listing without first sending an alteration request to the guest in question.
+Define the exact location of the Airbnb property, and describe it in detail. if an inaccurate listing secures a booking, you will not be able to change the faulty criteria of that listing without first sending an alteration request to the guest in question.
 This could lose you a booking and waste your time.
 So be diligent with and mindful of how you configure your listing because a small erroneous detail could have a big impact on your potential guests’ decision.

 With that, I present you with this step-by-step guide to take you through the process of perfecting your first listing from its very inception.
 There’s no reason to get overwhelmed: the work you need to put into creating your listing is the only work necessary.
 Once the listing is completed and published, you can hand us the keys to drive your Airbnb listing towards more bookings, with hands-off account management.
 Now, onto the slight collaboration needed on your end.